DuncanMacKirik/FORD/README.md

 ## Technical details

-FORD is written in Pascal, and can be compiled with Turbo Pascal / Borland Pascal / Free Pascal (needs verifying) for MS-DOS target.
+FORD is written in Pascal, and can be compiled with Turbo Pascal / Borland Pascal / Free Pascal (needs verifying) for the real-mode MS-DOS target.

 Two modes are supported:
  * TSR